-The goal of the Arizona College Application Campaign will become an annual statewide event like College Goal Sunday and Saturday Too!, both with the potential to be embedded in high school event calendars across the state.
+If effective the Arizona College Application Campaign will become an annual statewide event like College Goal Sunday and Saturday Too!
+Both initiatives have the potential to be embedded in high school event calendars across the state.
 The campaign will be inclusive of all sectors of public and private postsecondary education, with the objective of fostering a state-wide effort that expands students’ postsecondary education opportunities leading to a certificate, associate, or baccalaureate degree.